Factoria-F5-madrid/proyecto5-problema-regresion-grupo1/README.md

 ## Deployment

-This section provides a basic guide for deploying the application using Docker on a server.
+This section provides a guide for deploying the application to a production environment using Docker Compose.
+The key difference from the development setup is that we will use the self-contained Docker images without mounting local volumes.

 ### Prerequisites

 -   A server (e.g., a cloud VM from AWS, GCP, DigitalOcean) with a public IP address.
 -   Docker and Docker Compose installed on the server.
 -   Git installed on the server.
+-   Your firewall configured to allow traffic on the port you will use (e.g., 8501 for Streamlit, or 80/443 if using a reverse proxy).

 ### Steps